-Phish fans are known to be master sleuthers when it comes to what the band has planned in the near future, but in the band’s current state of fandome in 3.0 land, even sleuthing their way through the band’s recent history seems relevant and something that could light up Phantasy Tour for a few hours.
+Phish fans are known to be masters at sleuthing when it comes to what the band has planned in the near future, but in the band’s current state of fandom in 3.0 land, even sleuthing their way through the band’s recent history seems relevant and something that could light up Phantasy Tour for a few hours.

-14 years ago today, we saw some frightful news posted on Phish.com — and the post was actually never updated to reflect the band’s return in 2009.
+15 years ago today, we saw some frightful news posted on Phish.com — and the post was actually never “updated” to reflect the band’s return in 2009.
+Sure, they posted that Hampton video, but they never just took this old post down.

 In case you never saw this originally and haven’t cried enough about this band over the years, here is the letter re-printed below.